-Traveller’s Rest is 34km from Clanwilliam and according to their website, the name originated from passing travellers who used to span out here next to the river to give water to their horses and oxen, as well as to rest before tackling the very steep Pakhuis Pass we’ve just driven over.
+Traveller’s Rest is 34km from Clanwilliam and according to their website, the name originated from passing travellers who used to span out here next to the river to give water to their horses and oxen, as well as to rest before tackling the very steep Pakhuis Pass (the very same one we just driven).

 Today, Traveller’s Rest is a beautiful place with a restaurant, gift shop and delightful self-catering cottages.
 This is the perfect place to stay if you would like to see some rock art paintings, as well as an array of indigenous plant species and birds.

-We’ve taken a walk around the restaurant area – it is surrounded by so many different plants and we loved the little garden consisting of mostly aloe plants.
+We took a stroll through the restaurant area – it is surrounded by so many different plants and we loved the little garden consisting of mostly aloe plants.

 It was time to enjoy a cup of their very well-known Rooibos tea (meaning ‘red bush’).
 It grows in this area and the leaves are used to make a delicious (and healthy) herbal tea!

-We’ve read in our favourite outdoor magazine (‘Weg’) that the owner of Traveller’s Rest walked the famous Camino (a pilgrimage in Spain) twice.
-As we’ve also hiked the Camino twice (2017 & 2018), we were thrilled to see some Camino way markers on the walls of the restaurant.
+We read earlier in our favourite outdoor magazine (‘Weg’) that the owner of Traveller’s Rest walked the famous Camino (a pilgrimage in Spain) twice.
+As we also hiked the Camino twice (2017 & 2018), we were thrilled to see some Camino way markers on the walls of the restaurant.
 Unfortunately, the owner wasn’t there, but her daughter told us how much her mom loved her experience on the Camino … we can totally understand that!

 After we enjoyed our Rooibos tea, I bought a box of the local Wild Rooibos tea to drink when we’re back home again (and to remember our wonderful time here in the Cederberg).